 The Project area falls within the middle Vaal Water Management Area, and the quaternary catchment C81L.
 The Dwaalspruit forms a channel running south of the Project Area within the C81L catchment.
-The area receives a mean annual precipitation of approximately 500 mm to 700 mm (DWS, 2014) is ecologically stressed due anthropogenic activities including agricultural and mining.
+The area receives a mean annual precipitation of approximately 500mm to 700mm (DWS, 2014) is ecologically stressed due anthropogenic activities such as agriculture.